vega/vega-lite/site/docs/composition.md

 permalink: /docs/composition.html
 ---

-With Vega-Lite, you cannot only create visualizations that consist of a single view.
-With Vega-Lite's *view composition algebra*, you can combine views into larger multiview displays.
-You can combine views through [faceting](facet.html), [layering](layer.html), [concatenation](concat.html), and [repeating](repeat.html).
+With Vega-Lite, you can not only create single view visualizations, but also [facet](facet.html), [layer](layer.html), [concatenate](concat.html), and [repeat](repeat.html) these views into larger, more complex multiview displays.

 A view that is composed of multiple views can itself be composed with other views.
-Through this **hierarchical composiiton**, you can create a whole dashboard as a single specification.
+Through this **hierarchical composition**, you can create a whole dashboard as a single specification.

 Vega-Lite's compiler infers how input data should be reused across constituent views, and whether scale domains should be unioned or remain independent.